Ichbinjoe/MCAuthenticator/README.md

 the `plugins/` folder of your Bukkit/Spigot server.
 Once you start the server, the plugin will generate a configuration as described below.

+### Compatibility

+MCAuthenticator is tested with Spigot 1.8.8, on Java 8.
+However, MCAuthenticator is compatible with Java 7, and there is no reason it shouldn't work with Bukkit 1.6.x or 1.7.x servers.
+(Maps (which we display the 2FA initialization code on) were introduced in 1.6)

+If you find issues on any server versions 1.6.x and up, please report them in issues.

 ## Commands

 MCAuthenticator uses 1 root command, /auth (with aliases /2fa,